Do Go On - 236 - The Forrest Fenn Treasure Hunt

 So this is from the article again.

-Fendtinkered with its contents constantly,
+Fenn tinkered with its contents constantly,

-aiming to create a stash that would dazzle
+aiming to create a stash that would dazzle anyone who opened it.

-He wanted it to look amazing when you opened it.
+He wanted it to look amazing when you opened it,

-and it's got like a glow.
+like in the movies when they opened it and it's got like a glow.

-Oh, so you can tell it's treasure.
+Oh, so you can tell its treasure.

-It's pretty impressive, but he wanted it to look amazing as well as be worth a lot of
+as well as be worth a lot of money.

-So it had gold coins, sapphires, ancient Chinese carved jade faces, Alaskan gold nuggets,
+ancient Chinese carved jade faces,

-Free range, free range eggs?
+Free range?
+Free range eggs?

 The size of free range eggs, yes.